 A: First of all, thanks for your encouragement!
-I am thankful that you are blessed by our fellowship and pray that the Lord will continue to bless you through our ministry with a closer walk with the living God.
+I am thankful that you are blessed by our fellowship.
+I pray that the Lord will continue to bless you through our ministry with a closer walk with the living God.

-In a very general sense, the answer to your question is No, the pastors do not use a sermon schedule, especially if you mean something similar to what would be followed by ministers in some more traditional denominations that follow a strict liturgy.
-In these cases, ministers are somewhat bound to follow the schedule that they are given.
-Such a situation can have both positives and negatives, which will not be explored any further in this post.
-This is not how the sermon topics and passages are chosen for our pastors.
+In a very general sense, the answer to your question is: No, the pastors do not use a sermon schedule.
+Some ministers in more traditional denominations follow a liturgy.
+In these cases, ministers are somewhat bound to follow the schedule they are given.
+Such a situation can have both positives and negatives.
+This is not how the sermon topics and passages are chosen by our pastors.

-In some sense, those who are called to preach on a regular basis from our pulpit are bound by the theological persuasion that we have the responsibility to preach the whole counsel of God (Acts 20:27; 2 Timothy 3:16-4:2).
-This means that we are not "free" to select only the portions of Scripture that make us comfortable or which we know for sure that the congregation will agree with, but that as Pastors of God's flock we are to preach the full Word of God without apology as those who are seeking to please God rather than men.
+Those who are called to preach on a regular basis from our pulpit are bound by the theological persuasion that we have the responsibility to preach the whole counsel of God (Acts 20:27; 2 Timothy 3:16-4:2).
+This means that we are not "free" to select only the portions of Scripture that make us comfortable or which we know for sure that the congregation will agree with.
+As Pastors of God's flock we are to preach the full Word of God without apology as those who are seeking to please God rather than men.

-Of course, anyone who comes to our local church on a regular basis will find that we do not preach straight through from Genesis 1:1 to Revelation 22:21 and then repeat.
-I have respect for those Pastors and Teachers who follow this model of preaching, but you can't find a passage that teaches that this is how it must be done.
+Of course, anyone who fellowships with us on a regular basis will find that we do not preach straight through from Genesis 1:1 to Revelation 22:21 and then repeat.
+I have respect for those Pastors and Teachers who follow this model of preaching.
+But you can't find a passage that teaches that this is how it must be done.
 We seem to have the freedom as Pastors to follow the leading of the Holy Spirit in how we work out our calling to preach the whole counsel.

 Part of the leading of the Holy Spirit for Pastors (I believe, anyway) is a vision for where we are headed as a local body.
-The shepherds of God's flock have to have some idea of where the body is headed in order to properly "shepherd" them!
-In this regard, there can be a loosely defined "schedule" that there are particular areas of teaching, reproof, correction, or encouragement that are more appropriate at different times than others.
+The shepherds of God's flock have to have some idea of where the body is headed in order to properly "shepherd" them.
+In this regard, there can be a loosely defined schedule of particular areas of teaching, reproof, correction, or encouragement that are more appropriate at different times than others.
 For example, last Sunday P. Scott preached from Romans 13.
-This was "scheduled" more than a month in advance because we knew this was a timely message leading up to the election (although, keep in mind that his message was a theological one, not a political one!) but it was the Spirit that guided Scott to pick that particular passage and gave him the leading in how to arrange and prepare that message for God's people that fellowship with us, instead of a "schedule" that dictated that this was the passage for Sunday, November 4th.
+This was scheduled more than a month in advance.
+We knew this was a timely message leading up to the election.
+(Keep in mind that his message was a theological one, not a political one!)
+But it was the Spirit that guided Scott to pick that particular passage and gave him the leading in how to arrange and prepare that message for God's people that fellowship with us.
+It wasn't an external schedule that dictated that this was the passage for Sunday, November 4th.

 How the Spirit leads can be very different at different times.
-There have been seasons of my personal preaching ministry where God had me focusing on certain areas of doctrine or specific issues, simply because that was what was needed.
+There have been seasons of my personal preaching ministry where God had me focusing on certain areas of doctrine or specific issues.
+That was what was needed.
 These messages would sometimes cover many passages in one message (some would call this "topical" preaching, however we still maintain our commitment to expositional preaching which pays close attention to the context and original intention of the inspired authors of Scripture) and would jump from "book" to "book" each week as necessary.

-Other seasons of my preaching ministry have allowed for more methodical preaching through individual books, allowing for careful explanation of each passage from the beginning of the book to the end with no interruption, taking as many weeks as necessary to complete the task.
+Other seasons of my preaching ministry have allowed for more methodical preaching through individual books.
+This allowed for careful explanation of each passage from the beginning of the book to the end with no interruption.
+It took as many weeks as necessary to complete the task.

-Since there is no "schedule" which is necessarily followed, we have the freedom to address issues as necessary and to modify the "schedule" as necessary to best shepherd the flock.
+Since there is no schedule which is necessarily followed, we have the freedom to address issues as necessary.
+We can modify as necessary to best shepherd the flock.

-I know of some pastors who create their own "preaching schedule" and plan for an entire year in advance.
-This is another method which has both positives and negatives, but I can't say that the Lord speaks to me (personally) that way.
-If I were to do this (personally), it would be me following the flesh and not the Spirit!
+I know of some pastors who create their own preaching schedule and plan for an entire year in advance.
+This is another method which has both positives and negatives.
+The Lord doesn't speak to me (personally) that way.
+If I were to do this (personally), it would be me following the flesh and not the Spirit.

-In many ways, I wish there was a preaching schedule for us to follow and I can sometimes catch myself being envious of those who have one!
+In many ways, I wish there was a preaching schedule for us to follow.
+I sometimes catch myself being envious of those who have one.
 This, of course, is sin on my part that needs to be repented of.
 Instead of being covetous of other ministers who have this aspect of their ministry planned further ahead, I am (or at least should be!) thankful that the Lord has chosen to keep me dependent upon Him week-to-week in order to receive the preaching schedule from Him.

 First and foremost, some people wouldn't believe that we do not coordinate the musical aspect of our worship service with the message content.
-What I mean is that our worship leaders each week follow the lead of the Spirit in choosing their songs without personal interaction or discussion with the person who will be preaching the message that same week... however, on a consistent basis these elements of our worship service fit together so perfectly in theme and content that it is difficult to believe they weren't planned to fit together!
+What I mean is that our worship leaders each week follow the lead of the Spirit in choosing their songs without personal interaction or discussion with the person who will be preaching the message that same week.
+However, on a consistent basis, these elements of our worship service fit together so perfectly in theme and content that it is difficult to believe they weren't planned.

 However, for us, we try and allow the Lord to lead the timing of the messages which are preached because we trust that His timing is better than ours and that His planning is superior to ours.

-There are risks to this format, just like with any other, the biggest of which is that we will fail to listen properly and will walk in the flesh.
+There are risks to this format, just like with any other.
+Positives and negatives.
+The biggest risk is that we will fail to listen properly and will walk in the flesh.
 However, this is equally possible in any format.
 Do we succeed every time?
 Certainly not.
 I have preached my fair share of "duds" -- but I recognize that these were times that I ran ahead of the Spirit of God or lagged behind Him, not the times that I was walking with Him step-by-step.